Department of Psychology, College of Liberal Arts

 Email address: firstname.lastname@example.org

 Dr. Snyder has been recognized nationally for his research on marital assessment and for his outcome research on marital therapy.
 He is the author of the widely-used Marital Satisfaction Inventory.
 He has published one of the few controlled studies comparing behavioral with nonbehavioral approaches to couples therapy.
 A four-year follow-up study of his couples treatment research funded by the National Institute of Mental Health was recognized by the American Association for Marriage and Family Therapy as the Outstanding Research Contribution in 1991.
-Dr. Snyder is coeditor of a text on Treating Difficult Couples published by Guilford Press, and is coeditor of a text on Emotion Regulation in Couples and Families published by the American Psychological Association.
+Dr. Snyder is coeditor of two texts on Treating Difficult Couples and Couple-Based Interventions for Military and Veteran Families published by Guilford Press, and is coeditor of a text on Emotion Regulation in Couples and Families published by the American Psychological Association.
 He has two additional books with Guilford Press that address working with couples recovering from an affair, including Getting Past the Affair: A Program to Help You Cope, Heal, and Move On, and Helping Couples Get Past the Affair: A Clinician's Guide.

 Dr. Snyder received the 2005 Award from the American Psychological Association for Distinguished Contributions to Family Psychology.
 He is a Fellow of the American Psychological Association in Divisions of Family Psychology, Clinical Psychology, Psychotherapy, and Evaluation and Measurement.
 He is also a Fellow of the Society for Personality Assessment.
 Dr. Snyder has served as Editor of the Clinician's Research Digest and as Associate Editor for the Journal of Consulting and Clinical Psychology and for the Journal of Family Psychology.
 He also serves on the editorial boards of numerous journals in clinical psychology and family therapy.